Center on Nonprofits, Philanthropy, and Social Enterprise

 • Government-Foundation Partnerships

-George Mason University has one of the largest, most well-respected, and reasonably-priced nonprofit management programs in the Washington, D.C. region and the country.
-At George Mason University, students can complete a Nonprofit Management Concentration in the Master of Public Administration (MPA) degree program, or they can earn Graduate Certificates in Nonprofit Management or Association Management.
-Students can also focus on nonprofit research in a Ph.D. program in Political Science.
+Students can complete a Nonprofit Management Concentration in the Master of Public Administration (MPA) degree program, or they can earn Graduate Certificate in Nonprofit Management.
+Students can also focus on nonprofit research in Ph.D. programs in Political Science or Public Policy.
 All are offered through George Mason’s Schar School of Policy and Government.
 Individuals can also take regular graduate courses as non-degree students.

-Course offerings give students the fundamental tools they need to effectively manage the day-to-day operations of nonprofit organizations while preparing them to lead these organizations in a rapidly changing environment.
+Course offerings give students the fundamental tools they need to effectively manage the day-to-day operations of nonprofits, while preparing them to lead these organizations in a rapidly changing environment.